General Information Concerning Freemasonry

 There are actually two kinds of Masonry: "Operative" and "Speculative."

 Operative Masonry and its Lodges can be traced back to the early Middle Ages.
 Operative Masons formed groups with Lodges and Lodge officers.
 Men were admitted only after they had served a number of years as apprentices.
 This is the origin of the first or Entered Apprentice Degree.
 In Operative Masonry, Masons actually did the physical labor of building.
-They were the best at their Craft and they kept secret their methods of building.
+They were the best at their Craft and kept their building methods secret.

 "Ancient Free" and "Accepted" Masons